Phulwa: Plot

-A stranger named Shatrughan (Ajay Chaudhary) enters Phulwa's group and slowly gains her confidence.
+A stranger named Shatrughan enters Phulwa's group and slowly gains her confidence.
 Phulwa feels that with the death of Chhote Thakur, she is done with her revenge.
-However, the head of the bandits, Gayatri (Shikha Singh), tells her not to put down arms.
+However, the head of the bandits, Gayatri, tells her not to put down arms.
 News spreads that a new ACP (Assistant Commissioner of Police) has taken charge of the area.
 After a few weeks, it is revealed that Shatrughan is the new ACP in disguise.
 His real name is Abhay Singh.
 He arrests Phulwa and her friends.
-A lawyer named Roshni (Rakshanda Khan) fights on their behalf in court and argues that Phulwa is innocent and should be allowed to go home.
+A lawyer named Roshni fights on their behalf in court and argues that Phulwa is innocent and should be allowed to go home.
 It is then revealed that Abhay is the out-of-wedlock son of Bade Thakur and is fiercely loyal to his father, whom he considers a good man.
 Bade Thakur is now an aspiring politician.
 As a publicity stunt, he offers to get Phulwa married to Abhay.
 Phulwa accepts because it will mean her release from jail.

-Abhay is already engaged to his colleague Aarti, but on his wedding day, Phulwa replaces Aarti's and marries Abhay.
+Abhay is already engaged to his colleague Aarti, but on his wedding day, Phulwa replaces Aarti and marries Abhay.
 It is revealed that Aarti helped Phulwa out of sympathy.
 Bade Thakur and Abhay are furious but helpless.
 Phulwa starts staying at Thakur's house as the new daughter-in-law of the family.
 Her aim is to expose the Thakur's misdeeds and take revenge.
 Abhay and Phulwa grow closer.
 Bade Thakur reveals that he murdered Abhay's mother and arranges for Abhay to meet with an accident.
 Fighting for his life, Abhay is in need of a blood transfusion and Thakur agrees to donate only if Phulwa becomes his slave.
 While Phulwa agrees, the doctor tells them that while Abhay will live, he won't be able to move due to damage to his spine leaving Phulwa shocked.

 A new surgeon, Dr. Arjun performs a successful surgery, and Abhay is cured, but here Arjun's secret is revealed.
 Arjun is Shankar's younger brother who has come to avenge his brothers death.
 He plans to kill both Abhay and Phulwa, mistakenly thinking that Phulwa killed Shankar.
 Babu tells Arjun who the real culprit is.
 Abhay with the help of Arjun and Babu traps Thakur.
 In the end, Thakur is killed by Phulwa.
 The serial ends on a happy note with Phulwa and Abhay leading a happy life with their twin (a boy and a girl) children.